TelenorNorway/telenorid-cli/docs/install.md

 ## Download the source code

-If you have an SSH key configured for bitbucket you may use the following command to download:
+If you have an SSH key configured for github you may use the following command to download:

 ```sh
 git clone git@github.com/TelenorNorway/telenorid-cli.git